haranobuhardo/erpnext-docker-compose/README.md

 4. Access your created site address with the following default admin, username: `Administrator`, password: `admin` (or as you set before)

 5. Finish your initial setup wizard, and you're ready to explore ERPNext.

+PS: This docker config doesn't include proxy (Traefik), since it was meant for testing and learning only.
+I will add a docker-compose production config later in the future.